PaperStrike/Pjax/README.md

 - Switch elements selected by `selectors` option.
 - Call `pushState` to update the URL.
 - Focus the first [`autofocus`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/autofocus) if previous focus has gone.
-- Execute scripts newly-loaded or targeted by `scripts` option.
+- Execute all newly-added or targeted scripts in document order, and wait for the blocking ones (e.g., inline scripts).
 - Scroll to position given by `scrollTo` option.

 ### `reload()`